2023 Most Popular Online Public Health Schools in Georgia

 Read full report on Public Health at Georgia Southern University

-Out of the 5 schools in Georgia that were part of this year’s ranking, Augusta University landed the # 4 spot on the list.
+The excellent online programs at Augusta University helped the school earn the #4 place on this year’s ranking of the best public health schools in Georgia.
 Located in the medium-sized city of Augusta, Augusta University is a public college with a medium-sized student population.

 Explore all the Most Popular Public Health Schools in the Southeast Area or other specific states within that region.